 - Kale, chard, zucchini and much more...

-In 2019, we will grow about 40 varieties of herbs.
+In 2020, we will grow about 40 varieties of herbs.
 This includes the basics like parsley, sage, mint and basil and all kinds of less common herbs like anise hyssop, lemon verbena, lemon balm, lovage and much more.
 We love having large quantities of herbs for cooking and garnish and we are able to incorporate herbs that aren’t commercially available.
+This year, we are also selling our herbs through our home delivery service.

 Flowers & Decor